Is it possible to teach English abroad without a degree? The short answer is YES, you can!

 3) Teach English in China

 China contains one of the biggest markets for teaching English abroad in Asia and the entire world.
-But don’t think you need a degree to teach there because of that; it’s not true!
+But don’t think you need a degree to teach there because of that; it’s not always true!
 While it’s a bit of a mixed bag — there are some schools and employers that do require a degree — there is ample opportunity for those looking to teach English without a degree.
 A few cities with strong ESL markets are Beijing, Shanghai, Nanjing, and Hangzhou.
 If you’re not aware of how incredible an opportunity like living in China would be, let us fill you in: big city life and access to remote mountains, outdoor adventures, rich historical sites such as the Great Wall, eager students, and interesting shopping markets.

 2) Teach English in Costa Rica